App & Browser Testing Made Easy

 Jenkins is one of the most popular CI/CD automation servers in existence due to the following features:

-• Open Source: Jenkins is open source so one can save on the hefty cost of license fees.
+• Open Source: Jenkins is open source so that one can save on the hefty cost of license fees.

 • Distribution: Jenkins allows its users to distribute the workload across various machines located at different locations.
 With builds, tests, and deployments placed across multiple platforms, the process becomes faster as the system offers more productivity by working in parallel on different systems.
 This saves time and reduces the time frame of release cycles.

 • Strong Community Support: Jenkins has a strong and vibrant community of technical experts who support others working on Jenkins.
-This makes finding solutions to possible issues easier through mutual cooperation and sharing ideas.
+This makes finding solutions to possible issues easier through cooperation and sharing ideas.

 Advantages of Jenkins